Knerten0815/masters-thesis/content/introduction.typ

 Another challenge in presenting a group of analogue molecule to a query molecule is picking the right group size.
 On one hand, the more analogues with a similar structure can be observed, the more information on the structure of the query can be infered.
 On the other hand, every additional nearest neighbour added to the analogue group has less similarity to the query, thus lowering the overall similarity of the group.
-Also displaying too many molecules, when the similarity among the group is consistently high, will at some point lead to redundant information #FIG[one of the similarity benchmark query figs].
+Also displaying too many molecules, when the similarity among the group is consistently high, will at some point lead to redundant information @f_simmap_example.
+#figure(
+  image(
+    "../figures/Similarity Maps/Beispiel gute Matches/Stacked Similarity Map Matrix/Stacked-Similarity-Map-Matrix-Row1.png",
+    width: 100%,
+  ),
+  caption: [Two similarity maps highlighting similarities and dissimilarities between the first molecule and the second and third molecules.],
+  placement: auto,
+) <f_simmap_example>
 // _One goal of this thesis is to pick a reasonable amount of analogues, which balances these criteria, for the ChemSPaceExplorer to display._

 // #TODO[Introduce Fingerprints]